fragmnt/strat-usps-smart-contact/README.md

 This project is MIT licensed.

 The USPS web tools API portal was used for the logistic service component of the smart contract: https://www.usps.com/business/web-tools-apis/.
+More documentation can be read at: https://www.usps.com/business/web-tools-apis/address-information-api.htm